gitlabhq/gitlabhq/doc/university/high-availability/aws/README.md

 ![RDS Instance Specs](img/instance_specs.png)

-The rest of the setting on this page request a DB identifier, username and a master password.
+The rest of the setting on this page request a DB identifier, username, and a master password.
 We've chosen to use `gitlab-ha`, `gitlab` and a very secure password respectively.
 Keep these in hand for later.